polkadot-fellows/RFCs/text/0008-parachain-bootnodes-dht.md

 This key is: `sha256(concat(scale_compact(para_id), randomness))` where the value of `randomness` can be found in the `randomness` field when calling the `BabeApi_currentEpoch` function.
 For example, for a `para_id` equal to 1000, and at the time of writing of this RFC (July 14th 2023 at 09:13 UTC), it is `sha(0xa10f12872447958d50aa7b937b0106561a588e0e2628d33f81b5361b13dbcf8df708)`, which is equal to `0x483dd8084d50dbbbc962067f216c37b627831d9339f5a6e426a32e3076313d87`.

-In order to avoid downtimes when the key changes, parachain full nodes should also register themselves as a secondary key that uses a value of `randomness` equal to the `randomness` field when calling `BabeApi_nextEpoch`.
+In order to avoid downtime when the key changes, parachain full nodes should also register themselves as a secondary key that uses a value of `randomness` equal to the `randomness` field when calling `BabeApi_nextEpoch`.

 Implementers should be aware that their implementation of Kademlia might already hash the key before XOR'ing it.
 The key is not meant to be hashed twice.